 Underserved communities face critical health challenges due to lack of access to timely and reliable information.
-Non-governmental organizations are leveraging the widespread use of cellphones to combat these healthcare challenges and spread preventative awareness.
+Nongovernmental organizations are leveraging the widespread use of cellphones to combat these healthcare challenges and spread preventative awareness.
 The health workers at these organizations reach out individually to beneficiaries; however such programs still suffer from declining engagement.

 We have deployed SAHELI, a system to efficiently utilize the limited availability of health workers for improving maternal and child health in India.
 SAHELI uses the Restless Multiarmed Bandit (RMAB) framework to identify beneficiaries for outreach.
 It is the first deployed application for RMABs in public health, and is already in continuous use by our partner NGO, ARMMAN.
-We have already reached $\sim 100 K$ beneficiaries with SAHELI, and are on track to serve 1 million beneficiaries by the end of 2023.
+We have already reached $\sim 130K$ beneficiaries with SAHELI, and are on track to serve 1 million beneficiaries by the end of 2023.
 This scale and impact has been achieved through multiple innovations in the RMAB model and its development, in preparation of real world data, and in deployment practices; and through careful consideration of responsible AI practices.
 Specifically, in this paper, we describe our approach to learn from past data to improve the performance of SAHELI'S RMAB model, the real-world challenges faced during deployment and adoption of SAHELI, and the end-to-end pipeline.
-Additionally, we showcase the characteristics of beneficiaries who benefit the most from SA-HELI.